-Children who have hearing loss that significantly interferes with their development and communication might be able to qualify for SSI disability benefits in one of two ways:
+Children who have hearing loss that significantly interferes with their development and communication might be able to qualify for Supplemental Security Income (SSI) disability benefits in one of two ways: by meeting one of Social Security’s listings for hearing loss or being functionally equivalent to the listings.
+Before you apply for childhood SSI, it’s helpful to become familiar with the basics of the SSI program so you can make the strongest case for your child.

 You’ll need to provide the SSA with evidence of an otologic exam and an audiometric test taken within two months of each other to show that your child has been diagnosed with a hearing impairment.